dhruvil44/Customer-Relationship-Manager/README.md

-When some item is searched then the result looke like:
+When some item is searched then the result looks like:
 ![](images/Screenshot%20(68).png)